-SWICA Healthcare Organisation (SWICA Group, consisting of SWICA Healthcare Insurance Ltd, SWICA Insurance Ltd., PROVITA Gesundheitsversicherung AG, ProVAG Versicherungen AG, and SWICA Management Ltd – hereinafter referred to as “SWICA”) is committed to complying with legal provisions in its data processing and to promoting open communications with the affected individuals when managing personal data.
+1.1 Purpose of the data privacy statementSWICA Healthcare Organisation (SWICA Group, consisting of SWICA Healthcare Insurance Ltd., SWICA Insurance Ltd., PROVITA Gesundheitsversicherung AG and SWICA Management Ltd – hereinafter referred to as “SWICA”) is committed to complying with legal provisions in its data processing, promoting open communications with affected persons, and ensuring transparency in managing personal data.
 For this purpose, this data privacy statement has been drafted to inform all interested and affected persons (hereinafter referred to as “affected individuals”) about how SWICA processes data on its websites and web applications.

 1.2 ScopeThis data privacy statement applies to all websites, web applications integrated into websites, and other online services (hereinafter referred to as “online services”) offered on the SWICA website and is to be applied equally to every site.
 SWICA attaches great importance to ensuring that its communications with affected individuals are clear, straightforward and simple.
-If you are unable to understand certain sections of this data privacy statement, please contact us immediately at firstname.lastname@example.org so that we can adapt these sections as quickly as possible, and of course explain them as well.
+Please contact us at email@example.com if any sections of this privacy statement are unclear.
+This will enable SWICA to rapidly adapt and explain the sections in question.

 Should certain special conditions or the general terms and conditions (GTC) of individual online services offered on the SWICA website contradict this data privacy statement, the respective special conditions and GTC of the individual online services take precedence.

 For data processing as part of general insurance operations, we refer to the separate data privacy statement and to the General Insurance Conditions (GIC) and Supplementary Conditions (SC) that apply to the insurance product in question.